gabiseabra/redux-saga-test-factory/README.md

 Initialize the default export from this package to configure a `sagaTestFactory`.

-The `sagaTest` is an `it` function which runs one test per iteration on a given saga generator.
+The `sagaTest` is an `it` object which runs one test per iteration on a given saga generator.

 ```js
 import {call, put} from 'redux-saga/effects'